KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/02-The-data-collection-spreadsheet.md

 - Upload only one file under each project.
 ---

-## How to download data collection spreadsheet file?
+## How to download data collection spreadsheet file
 Data collection spreadsheet can be downloaded from [Standard Phenotyping Procedure](https://knowpulse.usask.ca/phenotypes/raw/instructions) (requires log in to access).

 1. Click Change Project link, located next the project title of the currently active project to show Change Project Form.